replayio/docs/src/app/time-travel-intro/visualize-time-inspect-state/page.md

 ---
 title: Visualize time.
-Inspect space.
+Inspect state.
 ---

 When it comes to debugging, the oldest debate is whether it’s better to debug with breakpoints or console logs.
 Breakpoints help you inspect your application’s state at a single point in time.
 Console logs help you visualize application state across time.